In the Key of D, Jon Dixon written by Dayna L. Himot and photos by Robert Guzman (updated April, 2022)

 - He started seeing things visually within the music.

 After listening to Pat Metheny’s album, Dixon states, he couldn’t verbally explain what was happening to him.
 As a 5th grader, he was moved.
 Fast forward 20 years to a random car ride with British musician Goldie, after playing a festival in Croatia with Timeline.
 Dixon and Goldie randomly figured out they both loved Pat Metheny and they talk at least once a month about their projects and help guide each other out, the way good friends do for one another.
+The two have gone on to collaborate on various projects, including co-writing 3 songs on Goldie’s 2017 The Journeymanalbum, as well as another co-written song on Act One-Music for Inanimate Objectsreleased in by Subjective (Goldie and James Davidson).
+Jon also did 2 remixes for Goldie and his The Journey Man Remixes(released in 2020), one of which features the one of a kind string work of Mike Banks.

 While Dixon was a freshman at Wayne State University, he and saxophonist De’ Sean Jones traded musical ideas in his mother’s attic, also known as “the coldest area in the winter and the hottest in the summer.”
-Jones and Dixon played music games that Dixon refers to as phrase wars.
+Jones and Dixon played music games that Dixon refers to as “Phrase Wars.”

 “I would say OK, let’s only play quarter notes using chord tones (or) quarter note triplets using chord tones for the three chords in a loop, small things like that or don’t play eighth notes and we would just trade all these ideas back and forth in my mom’s attic,” Dixon said.